saucelabs/elemental-next/frontend/tips/8-download-a-file-revisited/_csharp.md

----
-language: csharp
-level: 2
-hide_sidebar: true
-publish_date: 2016-06-12
-last_update:
-  date: 2023-03-29
----

-## A Solution

-Ultimately we shouldn't care if a file was downloaded or not.
-Instead, we should care that a file _can_ be downloaded.
-And we can do that by using an HTTP client alongside Selenium in our test.

-With an HTTP library we can perform a header (or `HEAD`) request for the file.
-Instead of downloading the file we'll receive header information for the file which contains information like the content type and content length (amongst other things).
-With this information we can easily confirm the file is what we expect without onerous configuration, local disk usage, or lengthy download times (depending on the file size).

-Let's continue with an example.

 ## Example

 To start things off let's include our requisite classes for our test framework (e.g., `NUnit.Framework`), driving the browser with Selenium (e.g., `OpenQA.Selenium`, etc.), an HTTP library to handle our HEAD request (e.g., `System.Net`), and start our class with some setup and teardown methods.